awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-multiple-war-files.md

 1. Review the available settings, and then choose **Create app**\.

-For information about creating source bundles, see [Create an Application Source Bundle](applications-sourcebundle.md)\.
+For information about creating source bundles, see [Create an application source bundle](applications-sourcebundle.md)\.